 But don’t worry if it does split.
 You’re fine.
 If it just split a little bit, go ahead and use two egg lifters to transfer it to your serving plate.
 As soon as people started digging into the brie it was going to be split open and spill cheese everywhere anyhow.
 The alternative is to use a pie plate right from the beginning.
 In fact, I sometimes bake my brie in a pie plate in case it does split.
 Then I serve it right in there knowing that no cheese is going to go leaking out too far.

 I hope you love this baked Brie recipe.
 It’s one of my favorite simple recipes!

 This BBQ Baked Brie is the simplest of recipes, perfect for when you need a quick and simple, but insanely delicious, appetizer.
 And who doesn’t need that???
 For instructions on grilling brie, head over here.

 - Preheat oven to 350ºF.

-- Add 2 Tbsp. of the Bar-B-Q sauce and spread it around, letting it drip over the sides.
-Bake until outside is soft t to the touch but has not broke, 10-12 minutes.
+- Add 2 Tbsp. of the BBQ sauce and spread it around, letting it drip over the sides.
+Bake until outside is soft to the touch but has not broken, 10-12 minutes.